 In the UK, equipment, such as textphones, has historically been funded by social services.
 However, it is now possible to use the relay service on mainstream equipment, reducing the need for public subsidy.
 In the workplace, the 'Access to Work' scheme can help to fund the cost of equipment or alterations to existing equipment needed in the workplace, for example, accessible phones.
 At home, disabled people are entitled to a community care assessment from their social services department, and social services can provide equipment such as accessible mobile phones - increasingly, social services are providing direct payments so that people can buy equipment of their choosing.
 Government guidance says that local authorities should try to complete assessments within 28 days.
 The law sets out in general what social services departments must provide, but local policies and resources will influence the services that are available locally.
-Local authorities cannot refuse to assess the needs of individuals if they are disabled and, if they are assessed as needing a service according to the local eligibility criteria, then social services must provide that service.
+Local authorities cannot refuse to assess the needs of individuals if they are disabled and, if they are assessed as needing a service.
 Disabled people buying specialist equipment (e.g. an amplified phone) for their own use can have the VAT (sales tax) rebated.